 The Fairfax Walk also forms part of the North Head Walk, a 9.5 km circuit trail that starts and ends at Manly Beach.

-So, if you prefer to do a more challenging hike, the Manly North Head circuit walk is highly recommended as one of the best hikes in Sydney and is a great way to include the Fairfax Walk.
+So, if you prefer to do a more challenging hike, this circuit trail is highly recommended as one of the greatest hikes in Sydney and a convenient way to include the Fairfax Walk.

 In the map below: